4 Examples

 .

-# Terminal slope by manually choosing the records 5,7,8,9,10 of Subject 1
+# Terminal slope by manually choosing the records 5, 7, 8, 9 and 10 of Subject 1

 ## Determining slope based on provided points in IXslope